Can I go into a Latter-day Saint temple?

 Temple Open House

-An open house are quite uncommon and only take place after construction, or serious renovations.
+An open house only takes place after construction or serious renovations.

 The temple is later closed to the public after what is known as the dedication.
-In the dedication the building is completed and a special prayer is given to bless the temple.
+In the dedication, the building is completed and a special prayer is given to bless the temple and dedicate it to Heavenly Father.

-The Oakland Temple recently went under major renovations, and celebrated with another open house in 2019.
+The Oakland Temple recently went under major renovations and had an open house before its dedication in 2019.

 Visitors’ Center & Temple Grounds

-For more information about the Oakland Temple click here.
+For more information about the Oakland Temple select here.